nodepy/nodepy/docs/faq.md

 distutils.errors.DistutilsOptionError: must supply either home or prefix/exec-prefix -- not both
 ```

-Before **nodepy-pm** v0.0.20, this error could appear on macOS and Python
+Before **nppm** v0.0.20, this error could appear on macOS and Python
 versions installed via [Homebrew] (see [this StackOverflow question][0]).
 Since this version, the package manager creates or temporarily overwrites
 the file `~/.pydistutils.cfg` to set an empty `prefix`.